talkingwallace/ChatGPT-Paper-Reader/README.md

 ## CHATGPT-PAPER-READER📝

-# THIS REPO IS FOR FUN, WHY NOT USING GPT4?

 This repository provides a simple interface that utilizes the gpt-3.5-turbo model to read academic papers in PDF format locally.
 You can use it to help you summarize papers, create presentation slides, or simply fulfill tasks assigned by your supervisor.

 ## How Does This Work